ShadeLab/Centralia_16S_analysis/Error_Rate_Calculation/Error_Calculation_Notes.md

 We sequenced a mock community of *Deinococcus*, *Burkholeria*, *Bacillus*, *Pseudomonas*, *Flavobacterium*, and *Escherichia*.
 We did so in order to be able to tell what our error rate is and the amount of contamination that might be normal for our samples.
 Only the mothur pipeline has a method for calculating an error rate based on the Mock community sequencing.
 This becomes problematic because we do not use the mothur pipeline, but a custom UPARSE pipeline.
 Since how mothur and UPARSE define OTUs is fundamentally different, it is difficult to discern at what point in the UPARSE pipeline to calculate the error rate of the process.
 We have decided to calculate error rate in 3 ways.

 ### Mothur Pipeline Error Rate
 Run the raw data through the mothur pipeline, with the exception of using the UPARSE merger instead of the mothur merger, and also not removing the lineages Archaea-Eukaryota-Mitochondria-Chloroplasts-Other.
-[MiSeq_SOP](http://www.mothur.org/wiki/MiSeq_SOP) ~ 4.1% error rate
+[MiSeq_SOP](http://www.mothur.org/wiki/MiSeq_SOP) ~ 4.1% error rate.

 Mothur analysis workflow below
 ```